ArmyBit/BankApp/README.md

 - **Account Balance:** Once logged in, users can check their account balance.

-- **View Operations:** Users can view their recent operations, including virements and retraits.
+- **View Operations:** Users can view their recent operations, including payments and withdraws.

 ## Technologies Used